tabarra/txAdmin/docs/dev_notes.md

 - [ ] Move verbose to be part of the console (after the functional-ish change)
 - [ ] Remove the GlobalData from a bunch of files which include it just because of verbosity
 - [ ] Upgrade chalk, drop the chalk.keyword thing
+- [ ] Search for `node:console`, as i'm using it everywhere to test stuff

 ```js
 console.log('aaa', {àa:true});